E-M-McCormick/multiREG/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# **multiLASSO: Directed Connectivity Search Using Regularized Regression**
+# **multiREG: Directed Connectivity Search Using Regularized Regression**

-The multiLASSO algorithm is a continually maintained R package.
+The multiREG algorithm is a continually maintained R package.

 Program developers are invited to submit changes here at the GitHub repository.